Terms and Conditions

 5.1 “Confidential Information” means any information that is transmitted by one party to the other in connection with the performance of this Agreement that the receiving party should reasonably discern to be confidential in nature.
 Client’s Confidential Information will include, but not be limited to, any research, diagrams, materials, samples, business, financial, or product information, along with any information identified by Client as confidential.
 The terms of this Agreement are Confidential Information of both Parties.

 5.2 Each party further agrees not to use or disclose the other party’s Confidential Information except as required in the course of performing hereunder and will not use such Confidential Information for its own benefit or for the benefit of anyone other than the party originally disclosing such information.
+The obligations set forth in this section 5 shall continue for five (5) years from the date of disclosure of such Confidential Information.
+In the event that the receiving party is required to disclose any Confidential Information of the other party as a result of a court order or regulation, the receiving party will notify the other party and reasonably cooperate with seeking a protective order for such Confidential Information, and any Confidential Information required to be so disclosed shall retain its confidential nature for all other purposes.

 5.3 The Confidential Information of a party shall not include data or information which: (i) was in the public domain at the time it was disclosed or falls within the public domain, by no fault of the receiving party, (ii) was known to the receiving party at the time of disclosure, (iii) was disclosed after written approval of the disclosing party, (iv) becomes known to the receiving party from a source other than the disclosing party without breach of this Agreement by the receiving party, or (v) was independently developed by the receiving party without the use of or reference to Confidential Information received from the disclosing party.
 The receiving party shall have the burden of establishing the applicability of any of the foregoing exceptions.